JoaoCostaIFG/tvvs/assignments/5_structural_testing/5_report.md

 ![coverage_without_gui](img/coverage_without_gui.png)

-Missing lines not covered by our test are all related to *try/catch* blocks for `ProjectException`.
-This exception happens when the program tries to apply some action on a project that should be running, but it is not.
+The lines not covered by our test are related to unreachable *catch* blocks in *try/catch* statements for `ProjectException`.
+This exception happens when the program tries to apply some action on a project that should be running, but it is not (or vice-versa).
 An example of this case can be seen in the code snippet below:

 ```java
 public int getSecondsToday() {